Features and Benefits

 Zions Bank takes card security very seriously and has sophisticated fraud detection services in place:

 - 24/7 Fraud Monitoring—Zions Bank monitors your accounts for suspicious activity every day and attempts to contact you when something out of the ordinary is detected.
-To ensure the best possible service, please maintain accurate contact information with the bank and take advantage of our other fraud fighting tools like Mobile Card Fraud Alerts[cite::103::cite] and Purchase Alerts.
+To ensure the best possible service, please maintain accurate contact information with the bank and take advantage of our other fraud fighting tools like Mobile Card Fraud Alerts[cite::103::cite] and Card Alerts.